122. The Principles of Discerning Letters and Doctrines

 from “Practice (7)” in The Word Appears in the Flesh

 Your knowledge can only provide for people for a while.
 As time goes on, if you keep saying the same thing, some people will be able to tell; they’ll say you’re too superficial, too lacking in depth.
 You’ll have no option but to try and deceive people by speaking doctrines.
 If you always carry on like this, those below you will follow your methods, steps, and model for believing in God and experiencing, and they’ll put those words and doctrines into practice, and ultimately, as you talk in this way, they’ll use you as an exemplar.
 You lead people to speak doctrines, and those below you will learn doctrines from you, and as things progress you will have taken the wrong way.
 Those below you all follow you, so you feel: “I am powerful now; so many people listen to me, and the world is at my beck and call.”
 This betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some denomination, some sect.
 How do denominations and sects arise?
 They arise in this way.
 Look at the leaders of every denomination and sect.
 They are all arrogant and self-right, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
 They do, after all, possess some learning, and can speak a little of doctrine, or know how to win over others and how to use some artifices, through which they have brought people before themselves and have deceived them.
 Nominally, those people believe in God—but in reality they follow their leaders.
-If they encounter those who preach the true way, some of them would say, “We have to consult him about our belief in God.”
+If they encounter those who preach the true way, some of them would say, “We have to consult our leader about our belief in God.”
 See how they require someone’s consent to believe in God; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?
-This kind of people belong to the same kind as Paul.
+Such people belong to the same kind as Paul.
 Why say this?
 The epistles written by Paul are almost two thousand years old and they pervaded the entire Age of Grace.
 People all ate and drank these words of his and took his words as the norm, such as suffering, disciplining one’s own body, and receiving the final crown of righteousness….
 People believed in God in accordance with his words and his doctrines.
 How much of God’s will could people understand during the Age of Grace?
 After all, those who followed Jesus at that time were in the minority, and those who knew Him were even fewer—even several of His disciples did not really know Him.
 One cannot say that a little light man sees within the pages of the Bible represents God’s will.
 Much less can it be said that a little enlightenment means an understanding of God.

 from “Only the Pursuit of the Truth Is the True Belief in God” in Records of Christ’s Talks